yourlegacy/yourlegacy/_posts/2014-04-22-astronauts-guide-to-online-dating.md

 **Favourite Outfit**: A Spacesuit - mainly because it costs a ballerific $11 million.

 **Favourite Song**: “My Goodies” by the Black Eyed Peas.
 If I’m in a space shuttle, I’d be listening to Drake’s “Hold on, we’re going home.”
-(NWTS Album Parody)

 ![drake](/images/your-legacy-drake.jpg)